 3. Be Very Clear About Materials

-One of the most common problems in Bali construction is material swapping—when builders use lower-grade materials without telling you.
+One of the most common problems in Bali construction is material swapping.
+It’s a practice when builders use lower-grade materials without telling you.

 It might look fine at first, but issues like cracks, leaks, or structural problems can show up later—and cost you thousands to fix.